Article Table Of Contents

 It seems as if there's a neighborhood for everyone in San Jose.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in San Jose.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in San Jose.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which San Jose neighborhoods are the worst, and which are the best?
+So the question arises, which San Jose neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which San Jose hoods need a little tender loving care - the sore thumbs of the San Jose area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although West San Jose ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which San Jose hoods need a little tender loving care – the sore thumbs of the San Jose area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although West San Jose ranks way above the rest.

-We examined 17 of San Jose's neighborhoods to find out the worst places to live.
-These places don't quite measure up to San Jose's reputation.
+We examined 18 of San Jose’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to San Jose’s reputation.

-The Worst Neighborhoods In San Jose For 2022
+The Most Dangerous Neighborhoods In San Jose For 2024

 Read on to see how we determined the places around San Jose that need a pick-me-up.
 And remember, don't blame the messenger.